 Access to an interpreter

-Every patient whose first language is not English, or who has communication needs, has the right to access a professional interpreter.
+Every patient whose first language is not English or who may have communication needs has the right to access a professional interpreter.

 Professional interpreters should also explain relevant information about treatment and care to carers and family members whose preferred language is not English.